akoelling/experience-platform.en/help/destinations/catalog/advertising/magnite-streaming.md

 ## Prerequisites {#prerequisites}

 To use the Magnite destinations in the Adobe Experience Platform, you must first have a Magnite Streaming account.
 If you have a [!DNL Magnite Streaming] account, please reach out to your [!DNL Magnite] account manager to be provided credentials to access [!DNL Magnite's] destinations.
-If you do not have a [!DNL Magnite Streaming] account, please reach out to something@magnite.com.
-TODO
+If you do not have a [!DNL Magnite Streaming] account, please reach out to adobe-tech@magnite.com

 ## Supported Identities